geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 ```
 :::

-It's also critical that you set up authentication.
+**You'll need to setup GitHub authentication to push to GitHub**, which is required to
-You'll need this to push to GitHub, which is required in this module.
+complete this module.
 Please follow the instructions at [](../../reference/03-gh-auth.md).
 ::::::